Scavenger Hunt Apps for Corporate Decision Makers: A 2026 Buyer's Guide for HR, Event Planners, and Team Leaders

 Understanding different platform approaches

-Corporate buyers face three primary platform approaches, each with distinct implications for implementation success and user experience:
+Corporate buyers face three platform approaches, each with distinct implications for implementation and user experience.

 1. Native mobile apps

 The traditional approach requires participants to download and install applications from app stores.
-While offering rich native features, this model introduces significant friction: download requirements, storage concerns, permission requests, and version compatibility issues.
-For corporate environments with strict IT policies, native apps often face approval delays or outright rejection.
+Rich native features, but heavy front-door friction: download, storage, permissions, version updates.
+In corporate environments with strict IT policies, native apps often face approval delays or outright rejection.

 2. Browser-based progressive web apps (PWAs)